 Emergency Alert & Notification System

-Get alerted about emergencies and other important community information by signing up for our AC Alert System.
-This system will provide you with critical information quickly in a variety of situations, such as earthquakes, fires, severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.
+- AC Alert will provide you critical information quickly in a variety of situations, such as earthquakes, fires, severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.
 You can select to receive notifications for your home city, work location, and other sites of your choice on your home, mobile or business phones, email address, text messages and more.

 At noon on the first Wednesday of every month, we test the emergency siren warning system.